gerpy/rpm-install/README.md

 The latest versions are found in this repo:
 https://github.com/dolphin-emu/dolphin/tree/master/Data/Sys/Shaders

 The shaders are `crt-pi.glsl` and `crt-lottes-fast.glsl`.
 They are supposed to expose parameters to the Dolphin UI, but Dolphin on Android lacks the parameters tweaking feature as on Windows.
-Therefore, the shaders need manual tweaking for optimal rendering:
+Therefore, the shaders need manual tweak edits for optimal rendering:

 - Scanlines produce a lot of moiré/banding artifacts on the RPM, to the point that the shaders become unusable
 - There shouldn't be visible scanlines at all for GameCube 480p content